Release Notes

 Since KeySafe 5 v1.3 if a Card Set or Softcard is removed locally on an nShield Security World host machine, it will no longer be re-synced to that host machine by KeySafe 5.

-If there is clock skew between hosts being managed by KeySafe 5 and the central platform then the behavior of the kmdata synchronization will be impacted.
+If there is clock skew between hosts being managed by KeySafe 5 and the central platform then the behaviour of the kmdata synchronization will be impacted.
 KeySafe 5 Host Management will highlight issues of clock skew in the health of a Host resource.

 nShield Edge